 Foster Parent Shared Leave Pool

-The state of Washington administers a shared leave pool through the Department of Social and Health Services (DSHS) specifically for those state employees who are a licensed foster parent so they may care for a foster child and/or prepare to accept a foster child in their home.
+The state of Washington administers a shared leave pool through the Department of Children, Youth, and Families (DCYF) specifically for those state employees who are a licensed foster parent so they may care for a foster child and/or prepare to accept a foster child in their home.

 The Foster Parent Shared Leave Pool (FPSLP) Program allows UW employees to maintain a level of compensation and employee benefits equal to the amount they would have received if they were using accrued vacation or sick time off.